-While school-aged children are likely to be learning all about the history of the Anzacs in the classroom, you can help the younger ones by sharing some age appropriate activities that will engage their inquiring minds as well as lay the foundations for understanding, empathy and respect.
+While school-aged children are likely to be learning all about the history of the ANZACS in the classroom, you can help the younger ones by sharing some age appropriate ANZAC Day activities that will engage their inquiring minds as well as lay the foundations for understanding, empathy and respect.
 By putting in the effort you’ll be raising little Aussies who will always be thankful to our forbearers who safeguarded our freedom and helped create the ‘lucky country’ we live in today.

 Explaining the Meaning of Anzac Day – How Much is Too Much?

 It’s hard to know just how much you should share with your children about the meaning of Anzac Day, which of course includes war and loss of life.
 Talking to other adults, especially teachers, is a great way to get some guidance about what kids can absorb, depending on their age.
 Some day care centres and preschools will touch on the meaning of Anzac Day.
 Talk to your kids’ teachers to see how they will be educating their students about Anzac Day and if they will be creating ANZAC Day activites for kids.

 At home, keep it simple, as always with kids, using language they’ll understand.
 Start by explaining that Anzac Day is a time to remember all the soldiers who went out to fight for our country to make it a better place and to keep us safe and happy.

 The subject of war is a complex one, even for grown-ups.
 If you do want to go into the details of the casualties of war, explain to your children that some soldiers go overseas to fight for our country, some soldiers come back and some get killed.
 It’s heavy stuff, yes, but that’s the reality and depending on how much of the reality you want to share and when, that’s a good place to start.

 Activities to prepare your kids for ANZAC Day